Ways to Ease Morning Sickness

 Include California avocados, kidney beans, cheese, fish, nut butter, whole-grain pasta, brown rice, tofu, and turkey.
 If peanut butter is too strong, try almond or cashew butter, and spread it thinly on crackers, bread, apple slices or celery sticks.

-8. Avoid dehydration during morning sickness by eating foods that stimulate thirst
+8. Avoid dehydration by eating foods that stimulate thirst

 Remember the three Ps (pickles, potato chips, and pretzels) to avoid letting your saliva hit an empty stomach.
 An empty stomach is hypersensitive to saliva, and nausea will soon follow.
 Line your stomach with milk, yogurt or ice cream before eating a saliva-stimulating food such as salty foods, or dry foods such as crackers.
 Try peppermint candies or gum to help with nausea, but not on an empty stomach.
 Also chew gum containing sugar to avoid chemical sweeteners, and eat foods with a high water content to ease dehydration that aggravates nausea.
 You should include melons, grapes, frozen fruit bars, lettuce, apples, pears, celery, and rhubarb.

-9. Take prenatal vitamins with your biggest meal to prevent morning sickness
+9. Take prenatals with your biggest meal to ease morning sickness

 Vitamins can be a big trigger of nausea and morning sickness — unless they are taken with a large meal.